 The wholesale bank earnings patronage rate is targeted to equal 100 percent of net income after preferred stock dividends and pool patronage, subject to the capital needs of AgriBank.
-We may declare patronage on certain patronage pools in the form of allocated retained earnings.
-Allocated retained earnings are eligible to be declared for redemption in future years and are not included in total regulatory capital.

-In addition to patronage to our members, our board declared perpetual preferred stock dividends of \$17.2 million during each of 2021, 2020 and 2019, which is required to be paid before patronage distributions.
+In addition to patronage to our members, our board declared perpetual preferred stock dividends of \$17.2 million during each of 2022, 2021 and 2020, which is required to be paid before patronage distributions.
 Refer to Note 6 of the accompanying Financial Statements for additional information about Shareholders' Equity.